-(1) In-person interactions with Harvard students in academic settings (e.g. classroom, lab, etc.) 41.6% rated a positive factor; 6.5% rated a negative factor.
+(1) In-person interactions with Harvard students in academic settings (e.g. classroom, lab, etc.)

 In open-ended explanations, responses with positive reflections praised students for their thoughtfulness, intellect, and their desire to have open and honest discussions, even on controversial topics.
 One respondent (#2150, faculty) noted they "had a fantastic class, multi-cultural, from all parts of the world, different religions, and views.
 Classroom experience was still fantastic."
 Respondents felt that they benefit from a sense of community on campus centered around a desire to learn together, with one respondent (#1141, student) noting "In-person interactions with students is the heart of the on-campus connection.
 These interactions provide a sense of belonging and creative interaction that are essential to higher education."
 Most students, respondents said, understand that difficult political and social issues are complex and nuanced.